fakesuu/Vencord-CrispAvatars/README.md

 # CrispAvatars for Vencord

-A Vencord UserPlugin that forces Discord to load profile pictures at four times their default resolution.
-This results in an ultra-sharp appearance on high-resolution displays (supersampling effect) while maintaining a balance to avoid the extreme performance hits of loading raw 4K images everywhere.
+A Vencord UserPlugin that safely increases the resolution of Avatars, Banners, and Server Icons by snapping to Discord's officially supported sizes.
+This results in an ultra-sharp appearance on high-resolution displays (supersampling effect) while keeping your client fast and avoiding the performance hits of loading raw 4K images everywhere.

 ## Features

-* **Smart Supersampling:** Intercepts Discord's image requests and mathematically quadruples the requested size (e.g., 16px becomes 64px), up to the API limit of 4096px.
+* **Smart Scaling:** Intercepts Discord's image requests and doubles the requested size (e.g., 64px becomes 128px).
+It intelligently snaps to Discord's strict CDN size list (e.g., smoothly bumping 480px banners to 600px) to prevent broken images or rejected requests.
-* **Global Enhancement:** Improves avatar quality in the chat, member list, DMs, and user pop-out profiles.
+* **Global Enhancement:** Improves image quality across the board, including Avatars in chat/member lists, Profile Banners, and Background Icons.
-* **Optimized Performance:** Avoids the common mistake of forcing maximum resolution for every tiny icon, keeping your client fast and responsive.
+* **Highly Optimized:** Uses an invisible memory tracker (`WeakMap`) instead of HTML attributes to prevent infinite rendering loops.
+This keeps the DOM clean and ensures the plugin remains entirely unnoticeable regarding performance.

 ## Known Limitations